Application Settings Page#

 Easiest way to import your cookie is to use the Tube Archivist Companion browser extension for Firefox and Chrome.

 Alternatively, you can also manually import your cookie into Tube Archivist.
-Export your cookie as a Netscape formatted text file, name it cookies.google.txt and put it into the cache/import folder.
-After that you can enable the option on the settings page and your cookie file will get imported.
+Export your cookie as a Netscape formatted text file and paste the content into the text field.

 Once imported, in addition to the advantages above, your Watch Later and Liked Videos playlists become a regularly accessible playlist that you can download and subscribe to like any other playlist.